dhanush72/dhanush72/README.md

 ## Hi I'm Dhanush <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-I'm Dhanush R a Front End Web Developer, Android Developer, UI Designer and Wordpress Designer from India, Bangalore.
+I'm Dhanush R a Front End Developer with 3+ years of experience in Web Development, Android Development, UI Designer and Wordpress Development from India, Bangalore.
 I enjoy turning design to code with beautiful and intuitive designs.

 - Creating responsive and intuitive user experiences for websites.
 - Designs and develops custom or proprietary frontend web applications using a combination of HTML, CSS, JavaScript, and other dynamic programming languages.